mattsq/XTYLearner/README.md

 - ``ConformalCATEIntervalStrategy`` – prioritises units with the widest conformal-style interval around ``τ(x)`` built from calibrated potential outcome residuals.
+- ``DebiasedCoverageAcquisition`` – models the probability that a reliable label can be obtained for a given covariate vector and targets regions with moderate label propensity, improving coverage under MNAR selection effects.
 - ``FCCMRadius`` – a weighted combination of these uncertainty scores and the coverage radius around labelled data.